-Smoking is allowed in the College grounds only in designated areas.
+Smoking is not allowed in the College grounds, with the exception of designated areas.
 These are marked by the presence of a cigarette butt bin.
 There are five on the main site, one at the rear of 1-7 Longwall Street, one at Holywell Ford, and one at the Waynflete Building.
 Smoking must be no more than 3 metres from these bins.